 To update:

-- Python - I download the latest version from python.org and run the installer.
+- Python — download the latest version from python.org and run the installer.

 - Pip:

-scoop update pipx - Programas CLI instalados con
+scoop update pipx. - CLI programs installed with

 C/C++

-Since this is a cross-platform post, for C/C++ work I choose the Clang compiler, it belongs to the LLVM (Low-Level Virtual Machine) project.
-It’s a C, C++, and Objective-C compiler.
-It’s modular, fast, and definitely cross-platform.
+Since this is a cross-platform post, for C/C++ I pick the Clang compiler, part of the LLVM (Low-Level Virtual Machine) project.
+A compiler for C, C++, and Objective-C. Modular, fast, and genuinely cross-platform.

-In the C++ Support in Clang table you can see which version of the ISO C++ standard Clang supports and more importantly, the implementation status of the language standard (C++98, C++11, …, C++2x).
+In the C++ Support in Clang table you can see which ISO C++ standard version Clang supports and, more importantly, the implementation status of the language standard (C++98, C++11, …, C++2x).

 To install, download and install LLVM X.X.X from the official Releases.
-As an example, here’s a direct link to LLVM 64bits 21.1.2 para Windows).
+As an example, a direct link to LLVM 64-bit 21.1.2 for Windows.

 CMake

-Closely linked to C/C++, CMake is an open source tool that manages the configuration and generation of build scripts for cross-platform projects.
-It allows abstracting platform-specific configurations, simplifying the creation of build files (Makefiles, Visual Studio projects, etc.).
-In C++ projects on Windows, CMake integrates perfectly with VSCode, allows automatic project generation, etc.
+Tightly tied to C/C++, CMake is an open-source tool that manages configuration and generation of build scripts for cross-platform projects.
+It abstracts platform-specific configuration, simplifying the creation of build artifacts (Makefiles, Visual Studio projects, etc.).
+For C++ projects on Windows, CMake integrates smoothly with VSCode, auto-generates projects, and so on.

-To install on Windows: from the official site, I download the Windows x64 Installer.
-I also recommend installing Ninja (Generator) from its official repository and saving it in a directory already in your PATH.
+To install on Windows: from the official site, download the Windows x64 Installer.
+I also recommend installing Ninja (generator) from its official repo and saving it in a directory already on your PATH.

 Makefileor more complex setups.